 He was a Privy Councillor and in the business world he was known as the “Father of the modern Unit Trust industry”.
 As Chairman of Lonrho PLC, his name was never far from the front pages of the national Newspapers, particularly during the infamous battle between Tiny Rowland and Mohammed al-Fayed for control of Harrods.

 Sir Edward, who died last year, maintained homes in Westminster and Somerset, although he lived permanently in Cyprus.
-The leading West Country auction house, Duke’s of Dorchester, have been instructed to sell property from his apartment at Barrington Court in Somerset and his flat close to the Palace of Westminster.
+On 6th Spetmeber 2018, Duke's, the leading West Country auction house, were instructed to sell property from his apartment at Barrington Court in Somerset and his flat close to the Palace of Westminster.

-The highlight of the collection is undoubtedly a magnificent bronze statue of Sir Winston Churchill by Ivor Roberts-Jones (1916-1966).
+The highlight of the collection was undoubtedly a magnificent bronze statue of Sir Winston Churchill by Ivor Roberts-Jones (1916-1966).
 The statue, which measures 51cms, is a reduction of the large scale sculpture of Sir Winston Churchill by Roberts-Jones, which stands in Parliament Square.
 Sir Edward, who was first elected to Parliament on St Valentine’s Day 1956, record a number of meetings with the great man.
 In 1951 he records sharing a public platform with him during the General Election campaign.
 Sir Edward was the Tory candidate for West Walthamstow, where the sitting MP was Clement Attlee, the Labour Prime Minister.
-The bronze coming up for auction at Duke’s is expected to sell for more than £50,000.
+This stunning bronze sold at auction at Duke’s on 6th September 2018 for £97,500, a record for the bronze at the time of sale.

 Sir Edward’s political career blossomed under the leadership of Margaret Thatcher.
-The auction in Dorchester includes a bronze of Britain’s first female Prime Minister (1979-1990) by Antony Dufort (b.
+The auction on the 6th September also included a bronze of Britain’s first female Prime Minister (1979-1990) by Antony Dufort (b.
 1948).

 Sir Edward was a great authority on political history and formed significant collections of political cartoons and caricatures by some of the greatest artists of the late 18th and early 19th century.